JAlcocerT/JAlcocerT/content/blog/ai-coding-nocode-genai-tools.md

 ### Flowise AI

-Flowise provides modular building blocks for you to build any agentic systems, from simple compositional workflows to autonomous agents
+Flowise provides modular building blocks for you to **build any agentic systems**, from simple compositional workflows to autonomous agents

 > Build AI Agents, Visually